Autism and Play

 - Areas of difference relating to play

-Autism is a spectrum condition which affects different people in different ways.
-There are a number of key differences which may be shared by children on the autism spectrum that can impact the child’s ability to engage in play and develop social skills and relationships.
+Being autistic affects different people in different ways.
+There are a number of key differences which may be shared by autistic children that can influence how they play.

 Joint attention